martynasmat/netrunner/README.md

 # Netrunner (WIP)

-## DISCLAIMER
+## 🚨 DISCLAIMER

-🚨 This tool is for educational purposes only and must NOT be used on networks without permission.
+This tool is for educational purposes only and must NOT be used on networks without permission.
 Use only on networks you own or have explicit authorization to test.
-Unauthorized use is ILLEGAL.

 ## About